ManqingLiu/ManqingLiu.github.io/_posts/2025-06-18-on-representation.md

 citation: true
 ---

-## The Mystery of "Representation"
+### The Mystery of "Representation"

 What does **representation** mean?
 I encountered this word frequently in machine learning papers, where it sounds abstract and researchers assume you know what it is without explanation.
 The term appears across vastly different domains - philosophy, mathematics, and AI - yet seems to carry a deeper, unified meaning that connects these fields in surprising ways.

-## Philosophical Foundations: From Plato to Schopenhauer
+### Philosophical Foundations: From Plato to Schopenhauer

 The concept of representation has deep philosophical roots.
 For **Plato**, representation (mimesis) refers to artistic imitations that are "copies of copies" - three degrees removed from truth since they imitate physical objects which themselves are merely imperfect copies of the eternal Forms (*Republic* Book X, 596a-598d).
 This establishes a hierarchy: the perfect Forms, their imperfect physical manifestations, and finally our representations of those manifestations.

 **Schopenhauer** offers a different perspective.
 According to him, **representation** (German: *Vorstellung*) refers to the world as it appears to us through our cognitive faculties - essentially, the phenomenal world of experience as opposed to reality as it truly is.
 Where Plato sees representations as degraded copies, Schopenhauer sees them as the fundamental structure of how we can know anything at all.

-## Mathematical Precision: The Riesz Representation Theorem
+### Mathematical Precision: The Riesz Representation Theorem

 Perhaps not coincidentally, **representation** also appears in functional analysis, providing mathematical precision to these philosophical intuitions.
 The **Riesz Representation Theorem** serves as a perfect bridge between abstract philosophical concepts and concrete mathematical structures.

-### The Mathematical Foundation

 **Riesz Representation Theorem**: For any continuous linear functional φ on a Hilbert space H, there exists a unique element f ∈ H such that: